cephyn/cypher_sheet_creator/README.md

 ```

 This will process all `.txt` files in the `examples/` directory and generate corresponding PDFs in the `output/` directory.

+### Layout notes

+- Output is landscape Letter by default with compact margins (0.3").
+- The top band includes the character name, a concise descriptor line, and a compact attributes row.
+- Content flows in two columns (60/40 split) with denser spacing to reduce page count and empty areas.
+- Section headers are understated; long sections wrap and split across columns/pages cleanly.

 ## Character Sheet Format